 NIH HEAL Initiative

 The NIH HEAL (Heal End Addiction Long Term) initiative has worked on a vaccine to treat opioid use disorder.
 A vaccine would provide another solution for those with the disease.
 The advantages of a vaccine over medication include needing less medical supervision and zero abuse potential disorders.

-When Will a Vaccine Be Available?
+When Will a Fentanyl Vaccine Be Available?

-Until then, however, we are committed to offering the very best in drug and alcohol detox and rehab here at Avenues.
-Addiction recovery is possible, and we will do everything we possibly can to help you or your loved one succeed, and live the sober life that you deserve.
+Until then, however, we are committed to offering the very best in drug and alcohol detox and rehab available.
+Addiction recovery is possible, and we will do everything in our ability to help you or your loved one succeed, and live the sober life that you deserve.

 Get help now